pfalcon/ScratchABlock/docs/ir-why-not.md

 --------------------------

-All these decompiler IRs are designed with CISC X86 architecture in mind, and take for granted that a single machine instructions will be converted to several IR instructions.
+All these decompiler IRs are designed with CISC X86 architecture in mind, and take for granted that a single machine instruction will be converted to several IR instructions.
 That alone makes them not human-friendly, but they also feature over-explicit, verbose syntax.